 Cheeseburger Soup Recipe

+Cheeseburger Soup is over the top comfort food.
 Forget the drive-thru!
-Grab a spoon (and a fork!) for this hearty Cheeseburger Soup right at home!
+Grab a spoon (and a fork!) for this hearty Cheeseburger Soup right at home.
 It’s an American classic reimagined in soup form and it is oh so easy to make.
+This is seriously easy soup making, y’all.

 Whether you are entertaining for the Super Bowl, serving a crowd of teenagers or just have a hankering for a cheeseburger, this Cheeseburger Soup is perfectly pleasing!
 This easy satisfying soup is made with ground beef, cheddar cheese, onions, garlic, tomatoes, a bit of mustard, plus a hint of pickles, because what cheeseburger is complete without pickles?
 Just be sure to make plenty because this cheesy bowl of goodness will have everyone going back for seconds!

 This soup could not be easier to make.
 Begin by browning ground beef in a large stock pot.
 Once browned, transfer the beef to a bowl or plate to wait.
-Saute diced onion, then in goes garlic, along with salt and pepper to saute for a quick minute before adding the flour.
-The flour is sprinkled over top, stirred in and cooked for a couple of minutes.
+Sauté the diced onion, then add the garlic, along with salt and pepper and sauté for a quick minute before adding the flour.
+To thicken up the soup, a bit of flour is sprinkled over the top, stirred in and cooked for a couple of minutes.

-In this soup, flour is used as a thickener.
-Cooking it for a couple of minutes before adding the liquid helps to remove that flour-y flavor.
-It may even become slightly browned.
-That’s okay!
 Next, add dried parsley, pickle juice, mustard, beef broth, diced tomato and the browned hamburger.
 Stir it all together and bring everything to a simmer.
 Cover and let the soup simmer for about 10 minutes.
 Lower the heat, then stir in half and half and the shredded cheddar cheese.
 Stir to combine and to melt the cheese.
 Cook on low for at least 10 more minutes and you’re done.
-You’re ready to dig in!
+All that’s left to do is to grab a spoon and dig in!

 This Cheeseburger Soup reheats very well.
 It could be made ahead by a day or two, covered and refrigerated until ready to rewarm before serving.
 Serve warm with a variety of garnishes like more shredded cheese, sour cream, hot sauce, diced pickles, croutons or jalapenos.